jastpower884/simple-android-launcher/README.md

 # simple-android-launcher
-A simple android launcher for demo
+It is very simple to demo how to make a launcher app.
+And it demo how to disable status bar in Android.